Update: 9 August 2021

-Face coverings for an indoor ceremony is required, this includes children age 5 and over.
+Face coverings for an indoor ceremony are required, this includes children age 5 and over.
 Update 14th October - The regulations will include exemptions for couples getting married at a wedding or during their civil partnership and can include the registrar, if they wish.
 Couples should however arrive wearing face masks and also wear these in any communal areas.

 If you have already lodged notice and your arrangements have changed and wish a refund, then please email firstname.lastname@example.org with the heading refund and name of couple.
 As we are receiving a high number of emails, responses will be dealt with in order, we thank you for your patience at this time.